 - Coffee House/ Bar: $50,000 and up

 Let me be more specific about coffee houses: all the equipment (espresso machine, grinders, refrigerators, ice machine, sinks, etc.) that you will need to operate a coffee/bar house will be approximately $18,000, the rest will be used for remodeling costs, furnishings, signs etc. I opened stores from $17,000 to $120,000 for myself, and from $63,000 to $187,000 for my clients.
-I served as consultant to clients that opened coffee bars/houses ranging in total initial investment from $50,000 – 187,000.
+I served as a consultant to clients that opened coffee bars/houses ranging in total initial investment from $50,000 – 187,000.
 Considering that Starbucks invests around $325,000 to open a store, my clients did OK!

 Your start-up investment to open a coffee bar may vary greatly with the chosen location.
 Though the cost of the equipment will remain the same, around $18,000, the remodeling costs may go from $30,000 to $250,000 or more, depending on the quality of the location and the surrounding stores.
 Obviously, if you are opening in a prestige location the landlord will demand a sizable investment to make the store look good, comparable to the adjacent stores.
 They won’t even talk to you unless you can show them that you have enough capital to develop such a project.